Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Sheep Along the Way with Aguim Alight in the BackgroundSheep Along the Way with Aguim Alight in the Background

-The Camino essentially walks toward the town of Aguim on the Estrada Poços, turns right at a T-intersection near the center of town by a little chapel, at about 3.4 kilometers into the day, then the next left onto the Estrada da Vinhal.
-While we saw no café anywhere thus far, at the T-intersection in Aguim by the little chapel, if you turn left instead of right to stay on the Camino, you will likely encounter a café in about ¼ kilometer.
+The Camino essentially walks toward the town of Aguim on the Estrada Poços, turns right at a T-intersection near the center of town by a little chapel, after about 3.4 kilometers into the day, then the next left onto the Estrada da Várzea.
+While we saw no café anywhere thus far, however, at the T-intersection in Aguim, there is a sign for a café to the left.
+There are several after only 150 meters.

-In another 1.4 kilometers after Aguim on the Estrada da Vinhal, we came to a T-intersection where there is school to the right and a huge sports complex for the Municipality of Anadia ahead.
-The Way goes left along the nice, smooth path shown below.
+We continued on the smooth bike path for about another kilometer, when we came to a T-intersection where there is school to the right and a huge sports complex for the Municipality of Anadia ahead.
+The Way goes left along the continued red path shown below, that follows the Rua Val de Azar by the complex.

-We walked along this nice athletic path on the southside of the complex, then turned right onto the school road on the westside with the school stadium still on our right.
+We walked along this nice athletic path on the southside of the complex, for about 250 meters to a large roundabout, turned right onto the school road on the west side with the school stadium still on our right, pictured below.

 The Portuguese Way travels around this large complex, and turns to the left onto the main road on the northside, towards Anadia